bahrmichael/bahrmichael.github.io/_posts/2021-01-07-serverless-random-records.md

 In this example we're using [the Python library boto3 for DynamoDB](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/dynamodb.html).

-First we insert some records that have a UUID as their partition key.
+First we insert some records that we have a UUID as the table's [partition key](https://stackoverflow.com/questions/45581744/how-does-the-dynamodb-partition-key-work).

 ```python
 for i in range(100):